intel/intel-ethernet-operator-/docs/flowconfig-daemon/creating-rules.md

       proto_id: 0xc021
 ```

-NOTE: A recent [Ice COMMS DDP package](https://downloadcenter.intel.com/download/29889/Intel-Ethernet-800-Series-Telecommunication-Comms-Dynamic-Device-Personalization-DDP-Package) needs to be loaded in order to create items of type PPPOE PROTO ID.
+NOTE: A recent [ICE COMMS DDP package](https://downloadcenter.intel.com/download/29889/Intel-Ethernet-800-Series-Telecommunication-Comms-Dynamic-Device-Personalization-DDP-Package) needs to be loaded in
+order to create items of type PPPOE PROTO ID.

 ### Actions

 Actions can alter the fate of matching traffic, its contents or properties.
-A list of actions can be assigned to a flow rule.
+A list of actions can be assigned to a flow
+rule.
 These actions are performed in a given order and can require additional configuration.

 #### Supported Action Types